Leverage (American TV series): Production

 Executive producer and director Dean Devlin pitched Leverage to TNT in mid-2007.
 The show was greenlighted in October and the pilot, which was written by John Rogers and Chris Downey, was shot in July 2008.
 Devlin said of the show's creation: "I just wanted to do the type of show that I grew up with and loved.
 I missed Mission: Impossible and The Rockford Files.
 Television today tends to be more dry, dark and edgy.
 I’m not saying it’s bad, but it’s not the type of show I was interested in.
 So when TNT said they wanted to get a TV show out of me, I said I wanted to do a throwback type of show.
 I wanted to have fun.
 I don’t want to live in a dark world."

 Thirteen episodes were commissioned for the first season.
 The show's pilot was filmed on-location in Chicago, with the remainder of the first season set and filmed in Los Angeles.
 For the second through fourth seasons, the show was primarily set in Boston, but filmed in Portland.
 Executive producer Dean Devlin announced the fifth season would not only be shot in Portland, but set there, as well.

-Leverage was shot using Red One video cameras.
-Extensive use of Steadicam helped the audience participate in the scene.
+Leverage was primarily shot using Red One for the first four seasons video cameras.For the fifth season Red Epic cameras,Extensive use of Steadicam helped the audience participate in the scene.
 All of the dailies were shipped on hard drives to Electric Entertainment in Hollywood, California.
 Shooting, editing, and all post-production work were done digitally, using no physical film or videotape at any point in the process.
 Leverage was originally edited in Apple's Final Cut Studio Pro 7, but has used Final Cut Pro X in the later seasons.
 Shooting was in 4096 x 2304 at 24 frame/s, though resolution was reduced in post-production to 1080p.